 1.3.1 Code of practice for fluoridation of drinking-water supplies in New Zealand: This co ode 1.3.2 Drinking-water Assessor (DWA): A person appointed under the Health Act 1956 (the Act) to assess drinking-water supplies.
-The Act defines a drinking-water supplier as a person who supplies drinking water to people in New Zealand or overseas from a drinking water supply, and: a) Inclu udes that person's employees, agents, lessees, and contractors while carrying out duties in respect of that drin king water supply; and b) Inclu udes (without limitation) i.
+The Act defines a drinking-water supplier as a person who supplies drinking water to people in New Zealand or overseas from a drinking water supply, and: a) sub udes that person's employees, agents, lessees, and contractors while carrying out duties in respect of that king water supply; and b) i.
 A networked supplier; and ii.
 A water carrier; and iii.
 Every person who operates a designated port or airport; and 1.3.3 Drinking-water Supplier: iv.
-A bulk supplier; and V. Any person or class of person declared by regulations made under section 69ZZY to be a drinking water supplier for the purposes of this Part (a prescribed supplier); but c) Doe es not include vi.
+A bulk supplier; and v.
+Any person or class of person declared by regulations made under section 69ZZY to be a drinking water supplier for the purposes of this Part (a prescribed supplier); but c)) Does not include vi.
 A temporary drinking water supplier; or vii.
 A self-supplier; or viii.
-Any person or class of person declared by regulations made under section 69ZZY not to be a drinking water Drinking water Standards for supplier for the purposes of this Part.
-1.3.4 Drinking-water Standards for New Zealand 2005 (revised 2008): The D\ WSNZ 1.3.5 1.3.6 Fluoride concentration: Fluoridation plant: The fluoride concentration refers to the total amount of fluoride present regardless of its form and is expressed in milligrams per litre (mg/L) (Note: $1 \text{ mg/L} = 1 \text{ g/m}^3 = 1 \text{ ppm}$ ).
-The building and equipment required for fluoridation of drinking-water, including chemical storage and unloading areas, dosing and 1.3.0 ruonuauon piant. ment, safety equipment and other fixtures used for, or ith, the purpose of fluoridation.
-1.3.7 Guidelines for Drinking-water Quality Management for New Zealand: HSNO help water suppliers to comply with the DWSNZ.
-1.3.8 Hazardous Substances and New Organisms Act 1996: 1.3.9 Health Act 1956: The Act that aims to protect public health by improving the quality of drinking-water provided to communities.
+Any person or class of person declared by regulations made under section 69ZZY not to be a drinking water supplier for the purposes of this Part.
+1.3.4 Drinking-water Standards for The D\ NSNZ 1.3.5 New Zealand 2005 (revised 2008): Fluoride concentration: The fluoride concentration refers to the total amount of fluoride present regardless of its form and is expressed in milligrams per litre (mg/L) (Note: $1 \text{ mg/L} = 1 \text{ g/m}^3 = 1 \text{ ppm}$).
+1.3.6 Fluoridation plant: The building and equipment required for fluoridation of drinking- water, including chemical storage and unloading areas, dosing and control equipment, safety equipment and other fixtures used for, or associated with, the purpose of fluoridation.
+1.3.7 Guidelines for Drinking-water Quality Management for New Zealand: Guidelines to help water suppliers to comply with the DWSNZ.
+1.3.8 Hazardous Substances and New Organisms Act 1996: HSNO 1.3.9 Health Act 1956: The Act that aims to protect public health by improving the quality of drinking-water provided to communities.
 A control system that is entirely independent of another that is used to prevent the overdosing of fluoride.
 'MAV' as defined by the DWSNZ.
-1.3.10 Independent Checks: 1.3.11 Maximum Acceptable Value: ned by the DWSNZ.
-The word 'must' identifies a mandatory requirement for compliance with this Code.
-1.3.12 'Must' and 'should': The word 'should' refers to practices that are advised or recommended but are not mandatory for compliance with this Code.
+1.3.10 1.3.11 Independent Checks: Maximum Acceptable Value: 1.0.11 The word 'must' identifies a mandatory requirement for compliance with this Code.
+1.3.12 'Must' and 'should': bould' refers to practices that are advised or ad but are not mandatory for compliance with this Code.